christhekeele/git-fork/SHOWDOWN.md

 - One might say we're being a little paranoid with our updates in this trivial scenario, but it's reasonable to assume you'd be wanting to update more than once for any sustained development. `git-fork` is paranoid for you, and makes sustained development a breeze.
 - `git-fork` supports updating and submitting multiple contribution branches in one pass.
 The equivalent to that in normal git workflow is omitted for the sake of brevity.
 - `git-fork` is smart, and allows you to omit the contribution branch name if you're already on it.
-The example assumes each time we visit the repo it may not be on the branch we've been working on.
+We include it here for the sake of clarity and fairness.
+- `git-fork` also avoids issuing checkouts when not needed.

 Normal Git Workflow
 -------------------